rasalimi99/EO-Trades-Analytics-App/README.md

 # EO-Trades-Analytics-App

 A fully functional **Trading Journal Web Application** built for personal use with **vanilla JavaScript**, **IndexedDB**, and **Bootstrap**.
 This app empowers traders to organize, log, and analyze their trades across multiple accounts with powerful analytics and risk management — all offline and browser-based.
+It also supports **importing trades from MT5, cTrader, and CSV files** for faster journaling.

 ---